 About Us

-As an innovative partnership of Yosemite and Sequoia-Kings Canyon National Parks, NatureBridge, Sequoia Natural History Association and the National Forests of the Sierra Nevada, WildLink transforms underserved youth through a series of wilderness and community-based outdoor programs offered at no charge.
+As an innovative partnership of Yosemite National Park and NatureBridge, WildLink offers new opportunities and perspectives for youth in historically marginalized communities through a series of wilderness and community-based outdoor programs offered at no charge.
 WildLink inspires youth to become long-term environmental stewards with strong connections to the natural world in both the wilderness and their home communities.

-Through WildLink, culturally diverse high school students from across California engage in wilderness and public lands, empowering them to improve their own lives and their communities, through a series of experiences.
-Since 2000, WildLink has opened the wilderness of the Sierra Nevada to the populations living at its doorstep and demonstrated the relevance and benefits of the outdoors and public lands for all Americans.
+Through WildLink, culturally diverse high school students from across California engage in wilderness and public lands, empowering them to bring their experiences back into their own lives and their communities.
+Since 2000, WildLink has opened the wilderness of the Sierra Nevada to the populations living at its doorstep and demonstrated the relevance and benefits of the outdoors and public lands for all.
 Through presentations, service and stewardship projects, participants reach out to their peers and their communities helping to ensure California’s diverse residents are informed, invested and committed to the enduring resource of Wilderness.

 Our Mission

-WildLink gives underserved teens a series of wilderness- and home-based experiences that empower them to better their own lives and their communities; and to ensure that diverse California residents are informed, invested and committed to the enduring resource of Wilderness.
+WildLink provides a series of wilderness- and home-based experiences that provide tools for youth to enrich their lives and communities; and to ensure that diverse California residents are informed, invested and committed to the enduring resource of Wilderness.

 Our Goals